 - International Flower and Garden Festival.

 - Epcot International Festival of the Holidays

 Walt Disney World is constantly changing, and every month there are announcements of new developments or rumors of changes to the resort.
-The rate of change in 2022 is faster than ever.
+The rate of change in recent years is faster than ever.